How Do You Compete with Free?

 Theologically there are some differences—rather than focusing on in-app documents, Loop is more geared towards connecting with existing Microsoft products.
 But the design is identical and they cover loosely similar formats.
 This is the exact same move that Microsoft pulled with Netscape, with Slack, and now they are doing it to Notion.

 This blows!
-I know we are talking about a multi-trillion dollar company and a $10B company, but for some reason it still feels like a megacorp taking advantage of a mom & pop shop.
+I know we are talking about a multi-trillion dollar company and a $10B company, but for some reason, it still feels like a megacorp taking advantage of a mom & pop shop.
 Now some of you may feel this is a little silly, these are both big companies.
 But Notion is infinitesimal in comparison to Microsoft’s business.
 Microsoft has 300M+ active Office 365 subscriptions where Loop would be included in that bundle.
-At an ARR per User of ~8 dollars, you are looking at a product that pumps out around $2.4B in high margin revenue a year.
-The division that houses Office 365 did $15B last quarter and 365 likely makes a higher portion than 16% of that total revenue so my math is probably a little bearish.
+At an ARR per User of ~96 dollars, you are looking at a product that pumps out around $28.8B in high margin revenue a year.
+The division that houses Office 365 did $53B last year and 365 likely makes a higher portion than 54% of that total revenue so my math is probably a little bearish.
 In comparison, Notion has 20M+ total users, both free and paid.
-Giving them an incredibly generous 40% conversion rate (which would probably put it at one of the highest of all time for SaaS) and an identical ARR per user at $8, Notion should be around $64M in ARR.
+Giving them an incredibly generous 30% conversion rate (which would probably put it at one of the highest of all time for SaaS) and an identical ARR per user at $96, Notion could be around $576M in ARR.
+This math is probably too optimistic honestly, this would have only given them a 17x revenue multiple at their last fundraising round.
+Seeing how hot the company is, I would be stunned if they were given anything less than 25x revenue multiple.
+But I want to be generous to the startups I write about!

 Unfortunately for Notion (and my Bachelor’s Degree in Sociology), injustice doesn’t pay the bills.
 And the point of this battle isn’t who makes more money, it is whether Notion exists in 5 years.
 Yet again we are left asking—who wins?